A report has revealed an urgent need to ensure smokers have the facts about alternatives, argues PML's Managing Director Peter Nixon.

 Current smokers who want to quit should consider using e-cigarettes, and they should be encouraged by health care providers to switch.
-These are the findings from a new report led by scientists at King’s College London for Public Health England.
+These are the findings from a report led by scientists at King’s College London for Public Health England.
 The annual review update on e-cigarettes also found that regular vaping remains low among young people in Britain, and has plateaued among adults.

 Alternative nicotine delivery systems such as e-cigarettes could play a major role in improving public health.
 Smoking remains one of the leading preventable causes of diseases and quitting is still the best option for health.
-While e-cigarettes are now one of the most popular quitting aid according to the report, over a third of adult smokers have never tried them.
+While e-cigarettes are now one of the most popular quitting aids according to the report, over a third of adult smokers have never tried them.

-Peter Nixon, Managing Director of PMI’s UK affiliate Philip Morris Limited, welcomed the Public Health England evidence update today and the progress being made towards a smoke-free England: “There are more options for smokers than ever before to help them give up cigarettes, from a multitude of e-cigarettes to heated tobacco.
+Peter Nixon, Managing Director of PMI’s UK affiliate Philip Morris Limited, welcomed the Public Health England evidence update and the progress being made towards a smoke-free England: “There are more options for smokers than ever before to help them give up cigarettes, from a multitude of e-cigarettes to heated tobacco.
 The fact that the number of vapers has plateaued shows an urgent need to ensure smokers have the facts about alternatives.”